-Montanans began retaliating against the perversion, not by defending against one assault at a time, but by changing the rules of engagement.
+Montanans began retaliating, not by merely defending against one assault at a time, but by changing the rules of engagement.
 After amending the State Constitution in 1906 to empower citizens with the ballot initiative, Montanans organized for long-term solutions to runaway corporate power.

 Their work paid off when 77 percent of voters passed the Corrupt Practices Act via ballot initiative in 1912.
 The Act banned corporations from spending their funds on direct electoral advocacy for a century until the U.S. Supreme Court suspended the law in February, pending appeal of a Montana Supreme Court ruling.
-The Montana Court upheld the law in December 2012 after Western Tradition Partnership (now American Tradition Partnership) challenged the law’s constitutionality on the basis of the U.S. Supreme Court’s 2010 Citizens United v.
+The Montana Court upheld the law in December 2012 after Western Tradition Partnership (now American Tradition Partnership) challenged the law’s constitutionality following the U.S. Supreme Court’s Citizens United v.
 FEC ruling.

 But 24 states had laws many presumed were rendered unconstitutional by Citizens United.
 What led state Attorney General Steve Bullock to defend Montana ‘s law aggressively when other states promptly caved?
 And what might inspire a decisive 5-2 victory at the state Supreme Court?